sveco/cfeed/README.md

 ***UI.Strings***

 Formatting for various UI elements.
 Formatting string must start by % followed by specific identifier, dependant on type of element displayed.
+To define "column width use following format:
+%i:3r is replaced by Index, right aligned and padded to 3 characters width.

 Following tables defines identifiers for each UI.String element